Private Well Hot Topics -

-If you supply drinking water from a well, it is important for you to know that the Private Well Program rules only apply to those water supply wells and systems that serve fewer than 25 individuals on a daily basis.
-If a well system provides water to at least 15 service connections (like campground spaces or rural condos) or serves at least 25 individuals at least 60 days per year, the system may be a Public Water Supply.
-Other examples of systems that meet the Public Water Supply definition include rural churches, rural restaurants and bars, and any other place where the public gathers or conducts business and 25 or more individuals have access to the water for 60 or more days during a year.
+If you self supply drinking water from a well, it is important for you to know that the Private Well Program rules only apply to those water supply wells and systems that serve fewer than 25 individuals on a daily basis.
+If a well system provides water to at least 15 service connections (like campground spaces or condos not served by a public water supply) or serves at least 25 individuals at least 60 days per year, the system requires management under the public water supply rules.
+Other examples of systems that meet the Public Water Supply definition include rural churches, rural restaurants and bars, rural manufacturing facilities, rural trailer parks and any other place that is not connected to a municipal or rural water public water supply where the public gathers or conducts business and 25 or more individuals have access to the water for 60 or more days during a year.

-Public Water Supplies have specific federally mandated requirements to help protect public health.
-The requirements address well and water system design and construction that follows approved specifications and standards as determined by the Iowa DNR Water Supply Engineering section.
+Public Water Supplies have specific federally mandated requirements to help protect the health of the water users.
+The requirements address water well and water treatment, storage and distribution system design and the design and construction of these facilities follow approved specifications and standards as determined by the Iowa DNR Water Supply Engineering section.
 In addition, a Public Water Supply must also manage and monitor the water system according to an operation permit issued by the Iowa DNR Water Supply Operations section.
-To find out if you are a Public Water Supply or for more information regarding Public Water Supply requirements, contact the IDNR Water Supply sections at 515-725-0282.
+To find out if you are a Public Water Supply or for more information regarding Public Water Supply requirements, contact the IDNR Water Supply section at 515-725-0282.